Ayy753/Coursera_Capstone/README.md

 Project for IBM Applied Data Science Capstone

 The maps do not display properly in Github.
-To view this project with the maps displayed, use thses notebook viewer links:
+To view this project with the maps displayed, use these notebook viewer links:

 Part 1 - The precursor to the final project (Gathering neighborhood coordinates and learning to use FourSquare API) https://nbviewer.jupyter.org/github/Ayy753/Coursera_Capstone/blob/main/Segmenting%20and%20Clustering%20Neighborhoods%20in%20Toronto.ipynb